circleci/circleci-docs/jekyll/_cci2/jira-plugin.md

 This document describes how you can connect JIRA to your CircleCI builds.
-With the CircleCI JIRA plugin, you can create JIRA tickets directly from your Jobs page, allowing you assign tasks and fixes based on the status of your build.
+With the CircleCI JIRA plugin, you can create JIRA tickets directly from your Jobs page, allowing you to assign tasks and fixes based on the status of your job.

 **Note:** You have to be an JIRA admin to install this plugin.